 The best way to experience campus is when classes are in session.
-Campus visits are available M-F from 9:00am to 4:00pm.
+Campus visits are available M-F from 9 a.m. to 4 p.m.
 We will arrange your visit around your time frame, but it would be best to plan on spending at least two to three hours on campus.
-If you would like to attend more than one class, or experience chapel and meet with professors, your visit could be 4-6 hours.
+If you would like to attend more than one class, or experience chapel and meet with professors, your visit could be four to six hours.

 We also offer several Visit Days throughout the fall and spring semester.
 Visit Days begin on Sunday evening and allow you to spend the night on campus, experience The Gathering (our student-led chapel service) and then attend classes, meet with professors and hear from President Pollard on Monday.
 A full schedule of events and the remaining dates can be found here.

 What can I expect during my visit?

 For an individual visit, we will set up your visit around your schedule, preference and needs.
 You will be able to see campus on a tour with your Admissions Counselor, sit in a class or two, meet with a professor in your chosen discipline, have lunch with a current student in our dining hall and even tryout for the music department or workout with an athletic team.
 You are also welcome to join us for chapel if you visit on a Tuesday or Thursday.
 Your Admissions counselor will also be able to answer your questions about the application process, scholarships and financial aid.
 Your schedule is up to you and we will work with you to make sure you see and do everything you want.
-As you fill out the Visit Request form, if there is anything that you don't see as an option, just let us know and we can see what we can do for you.
+As you fill out the Visit Request form, if there is anything that you don't see as an option, just let us know and we will see what we can do for you.